Young Artists Program

 The focus of the program is on education through performance.
 Young Artists receive opportunities to perform and cover appropriate roles in all four mainstage productions and to work with world-class directors, designers and conductors.

 Young Artists receive musical coaching, attend classes in diction and acting, and are given instruction in such skills as audition techniques, role preparation and the business aspects of managing a career.
 In 2011, Glimmerglass Young Artists worked with world-renowned soprano Deborah Voigt, who joined the company as the inaugural Artist in Residence.
 American bass-baritone Eric Owens, who has performed to critical acclaim at Metropolitan, San Francisco and Washington National operas, joined the company as the 2012 Artist in Residence.
-Julie and Nathan Gunn serve as 2013 Artists in Residence, and Christine Goerke joins the company as the 2014 Artist in Residence.
+Julie and Nathan Gunn served as 2013 Artists in Residence, and Christine Goerke joins the company as the 2014 Artist in Residence.